lexermal/website-weixler-me/blog/Basic-cluster-setup/04 Fix Traefik.md

 ## Make Traefik available from outside
-By default Traefik is exposed but only to the IP used at setting up the cluster.
-When the cluster communicates with its nodes over WireGuard, the exposed IP is the one set from WireGuard and that one is a private one(like 10.1.1.1).
+By default the Traefik dashboard is active but not exposed.

-To fix this create the following config file and change the public ip, the dns provider and the api token to your needs.
+To fix this, create the following config file and change the selected parts.
 ```yaml
 apiVersion: helm.cattle.io/v1
 kind: HelmChartConfig